crystal-lang/crystal-book/docs/tutorials/01_basics/05_control_flow.md

 The condition is met when the return value of the expression is *truthy*.
 All subsequent expressions are part of the branch until closes with the keyword `end`.

-Per convention we indent nested branches by two spaces.
+Per convention, we indent nested branches by two spaces.

 The following example prints the message only if it meets the condition to start with `Hello`.